Follow the Light (Molly Nilsson album)

-Follow the Light is the third studio album by Swedish singer-songwriter Molly Nilsson, released on 7 June 2010.
+Follow the Light is the third (Note: Follow the Light, Nilsson’s third album, has erroneously been referred to as her second album, including in the press release of her label Night School Records.
+Her preceding album, Europa, was (correctly) referred to as her second album in the press release, too.) studio album by Swedish singer-songwriter Molly Nilsson, released on 7 June 2010.

 Background

 Regarding Follow the Light, Nilsson said that she was "a little bit disillusioned and confused about what [she] was going to do" after her previous album Europa (2009) had not sold as well as expected.
 In 2022, Nilsson looked back fondly on the album, saying: "I’m very critical of almost everything I do, but when I look back on that album, I do think it’s a really fun one.
 I don’t think there’s one bad song on there."

 Themes

 Memory has been cited as a central topic on Follow the Light, specifically on the songs "The Closest We'll Ever Get to Heaven" and "I'm Still Wearing His Jacket".

 Release

 Follow the Light was originally self-released through Nilsson's label Dark Skies Association on CD on 7 June 2010.
 After the start of Nilsson's cooperation with Night School Records, the album was reissued on CD and released on vinyl in January 2017.
 It was then released as a digital download on 3 February 2017.
 A second vinyl repressing followed on 23 February 2019.